 How long does your light bulb last before it burns out?
-This was a major problem with early light bulbs - they just didn't last long enough to be practical.
-Thomas Edison experimented with hundreds of different designs before he came up with one that was viable.
-Then he had to invent the electrical system - generation facilities and distribution systems that could provide electric power at an affordable price - to provide an infrastructure for using his light bulbs.
+This was a major problem with early light bulbs - they didn't last long enough to be practical.
+Thomas Edison experimented with hundreds of designs before he devised a viable one.
+Then he had to invent the electrical system - generation facilities and distribution.